 Monitor is one component which is frequently bought and sold second hand.
 Unlike most of the other computer hardware, if you buy it carefully, monitors can be trusted to buy second hand and still lasts long.

-- Another problem is presence of stuck or dead pixels which can easily be resolved by the manufacturers.
+- Another problem is the presence of stuck or dead pixels which can easily be resolved by the manufacturers.
 Stuck pixels are those pixels which only display just one color irrespective of the changing color on the screen.
 While dead pixels are those pixels which don’t power up at all and it remains as black dots.
-Usually LCD screens have only couple of stuck or dead pixels.
-If you can live with that anomaly, you can save lot of money on a monitor which is almost a brand new monitor.
+Usually, LCD screens have a couple of stuck or dead pixels.
+If you can live with that anomaly, you can save a lot of money on a monitor which is almost a brand new monitor.

 - Finally, if you are looking for a second hand or cheap monitor, look for a refurbished monitor.
 The problem in these monitors are so minor that you may not notice the presence of dead or stuck pixels at all.
 If you are lucky, you may even get monitors where the manufacturer replaced the entire LCD panel by keeping the existing shell and sold as refurbished.